Why Office Pods Are Booming in the Hybrid Era

 - Need a spot for video conferencing or confidential calls?
 Look for pods with extra soundproofing and built-in lighting.

 - Craving a space for private one-on-ones?
-A two-person booth or sofa den can cosy up two colleagues with privacy.
+A two-person pod or sofa den can cosy up two colleagues with privacy.

 - Or do you need a team meeting pod for collaborative hybrid meetings?
 In that case, consider larger 4–6 person pods with table space.